rnxpyke/tiny-thoughts-on-security/thoughts/globals.md

 The need for memory protection is so obvious that most popular languages don't let you talk about it at all.
 In Python, Java and JavaScript you can use memory by creating objects.
-An object consists of data and behaviour, both of which are typically given names.
+An object consists of data and behavior, both of which are typically given names.
 Accessing memory outside of the objects accessible to the current scope is impossible, as it should be.
 (Note from the Editor: Insert bit about FFI here).